About

 Applications for admission to the New Orleans Jungian Seminar are considered bi-annually.
-Deadlines for submission of application materials are November 1st and May 1st.
-Submission deadline for the Spring of 2023 is November 1, 2022.
+Deadlines for submission of application materials are November 1 and May 1.
+The submission deadline for the Spring of 2024 is November 1, 2023.
 Read more here.

 Tuition Information

-Tuition information, for the 2022-2023 Schedule – Jungian Basics Year, can be found here.
+Tuition information for the 2023-2024 Schedule – Jungian Archetypal Year, can be found here.

 Faculty